AHU-VRV/RGBD_FrontSurfaces/README.md

 ## 1. Introduction:
 This is the official code for the paper ‘Fine Back Surfaces Oriented Human Reconstruction for Single RGB-D Images’, which can obtain robust human surface reconstruction with a single RGB-D image.
-The article is published by Pacific Graphics 2023.
+The article has been accepted by Pacific Graphics 2023 and published by CGF.

 ## 2. Requirements: